Univalence in locally cartesian closed infinity-categories: Factorization systems and truncation

 the natural comparison map $L(X') \to L(Y') \times_{L(Y)} L(X)$ belongs to $\Q$. \end{blanko}

-A map in an $\i$-category $\C$ is called an {\em $n$-gerbe}\footnote{Joyal~\cite{Joyal:CRM}, p.181} when it is simultaneously $(n-1)$-connected and $n$-truncated.
+A map in a presentable $\infty$-category $\C$ is called an {\em $n$-gerbe}\footnote{Joyal~\cite{Joyal:CRM}, p.181} when it is simultaneously $(n-1)$-connected and $n$-truncated.
 (Intuitively, its only nonzero relative homotopy group is $\pi_n$.)
 Let $\K_n$ denote the class of $n$-gerbes in $\C$.
-Note that $\K_n$ also restricts to a class in the full subcategory $\tau_{\leq n}\C\subseteq\C$ of $n$-truncated objects.
+Note that $\K_n$ also restricts to a class in the full subcategory $\tau_{\leq n}\C\subset\C$ of $n$-truncated objects.